SparkyzCodez/FSRM-Anti-ransomware/FSRM-Anti-ransomware Installation and Scheduler Setup.md

 ## Prerequisites - Python 3.7 or higher and PowerShell 4 or higher
 The actual steps that I use to configure some of these prerequisites are in seperate instructions.

-- You must have Administrator priveleges and all PowerShell command prompts must be run as Administrator
+- You must have Administrator privileges and all PowerShell command prompts must be run as Administrator

 - Python must be installed for all users and it should be on the path.